gabrielsants/quiz/README.md

 ## Support

 This app use MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## Stay in touch

 - Author  - [Gabriel Santos](https://www.linkedin.com/in/dev-gabriel-santos/)